MikhailBerezin/IVCCA/README.md

 1. The function creates a GUI window with buttons, a table, and graphs.
 2. The "Load Data" button allows you to select an Excel or CSV file containing the data.
-3. After loading the data, the "Calculate Correlations" button becomes enabled, allowing you to compute the correlation matrix.
+3. After loading the data, the "Correlation" button becomes enabled, allowing you to compute the correlation matrix.
 4. The correlation matrix is displayed in a table within the GUI, and the table is editable.
 5. Once calculated, you can enable the 'Sort' button to sort the correlation matrix based on the magnitudes of the correlations.
 6. The "Sorted Graph" button enables you to visualize the correlation matrix as a heatmap.